Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

 Industry Articles October 13, 2020

-RTK stands for Real-Time Kinematic and is another technique that improves the accuracy of GPS position measurements—however, it’s one of the hardest to understand and the most intensive to implement.
+RTK stands for Real Time Kinematic and is another technique that improves the accuracy of GPS position measurements—however, it’s one of the hardest to understand and the most intensive to implement.

 Standard Positioning Service (SPS) is the first position fix that GPS systems achieve, and they do this using the C/A code.
 If differential corrections are available, the SPS accuracy can be improved as timing delays on the satellite signals can be removed.
-Using DPGS position accuracy of around 40 cm is fairly normal.
-RTK is the next step on from DGPS, and there are two versions of it; RTK float, which achieves decimetre level accuracy and RTK integer, which achieves centimetre level accuracy.
+Using DGPS position accuracy of around 40 cm is fairly normal.
+RTK is the next step on from DGPS, and there are two versions of it; RTK float, which achieves decimetre level accuracy and RTK fixed, which achieves centimetre level accuracy.

 To understand how either version works it’s necessary to understand two things: